dhardestylewis/cahaba/METHODS.md

 The steps and the scripts that produce them

-1. Build and run cahaba/FIM Docker image/container [Dockerfile]
+1. Build cahaba Docker image and run Docker container [Dockerfile]
     - A Dockerfile specifies the environment (software tools and versions)
     - The Docker container is used in the following steps
 2. Acquire and preprocess data [acquire_and_preprocess_inputs.py]